TheF1rstPancake/Kvasir/docs/backend.rst

     >>> binascii.hexlify(os.urandom(24))
     >>> '0ccd512f8c3493797a23557c32db38e7d51ed74f14fa7580'

 Copy the output and paste it into the config file.
 It is important that you **do not share your secret key**.
+You also shouldn't use that key there, because it's not secret if it's published somewhere.